CalcProgrammer1/OpenRGB/.gitlab/issue_templates/New Device.md

 <!--
 When naming the support request please title the request as `[New Device] <Name of new device>`
-Please open one issue per device you would lke to add -->
+Please open one issue per device you would like to add -->

 ### Name of device: